 We’d all like to believe in some everlasting unchanging measure of worth, architectural or otherwise, but it’s a losing battle.
 The old Vitruvian warhorse of Firmitas, Utilitas and Venustas has been patched and updated for centuries now.
 Yet still it’s around.

-For like most thinkers two millennia ago, Vitruvius was an Objectivist.
-He believed that certain works of art and architecture had this thing called Beauty that existed, like a spirit in a rock (ffs!), independent of any observer.
-Later Subjectivists maintained that Beauty is whatever people said it was and a particular brand of Subjectivists called Post-Kantian pluralists took this further and claimed anyone is entitled to have an opinion and, what’s more, it didn’t matter how much that view is shared by others.
+Like most thinkers two millennia ago, Vitruvius was an Objectivist.
+He believed that certain works of art and architecture had this thing called Beauty that existed, like a spirit in a rock, independent of any observer.
+Later, Subjectivists maintained that Beauty is whatever people said it was and a particular brand of Subjectivists called Post-Kantian pluralists took this further and claimed anyone is entitled to have an opinion and, what’s more, it didn’t matter how much that view is shared by others.
 This seems to best describe the world as we experience it.

 To show how modern they were and allow more scope for individual interpretation, Post-Modern architects loaded their buildings with multiple “readings”.
-They championed freedom of choice but stayed in control of what the choices were.
+They championed freedom of choice but maintained control of what the choices were.

 One recent attempt to incorporate genuine subjectivity into Venustas/Beauty/Delight says it exists when a building communicates the spirit of its purpose.
 This sounds like it’s being defined in terms of function but to ‘communicate a spirit’ is subjectivity squared.
 And then multiplied, as we have to accept that buildings communicate different things to different people.
 There’s still the Post-Modernist smugness in the assumption those communications are always going to be of value at the one end, and accurately and passively received at the other, but the fact remains: If Delight’ exists when the spirit of a building’s purpose is communicated to a target audience, then it seems like it’s really just another name for another type of Utility.